waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Navigation Note
 - Path to (10, 15) from north was blocked by Sage at (5, 9).
 Must detour through column 4.
-- Attempt 1 to trigger Suicune: Talked to all Sages.
-Outcome: Lore shared, but no cutscene.
-(COMPLETED)
+- Attempt 1 to trigger Suicune: Talking to all Sages.
+Outcome: Lore shared by 2/3.
+(IN PROGRESS - Final Sage at 5,9 speaking)
 - Attempt 2 to trigger Suicune: Re-entering map.
 Outcome: No cutscene.
 (COMPLETED)
 - Attempt 3: Accessing central area from 2F.
 (IN PROGRESS)